defecter/HunyuanVideoGP/README.md

 --server-name name : default (0.0.0.0) : Gradio server name\
 --open-browser : open automatically Browser when launching Gradio Server\
---fast : start the app by loading Fast Hunyuan Video generator (faster but lower quality) + sage attention + teacache x2 --compile : turn on pytorch compilation\
+--fast : start the app by loading Fast Hunyuan Video generator (faster but lower quality) + sage attention + teacache x2 --lock-config : prevent modifying the video engine configuration from the interface\
+--multiple-images : allow the users to choose multiple images as different starting points for new videos\ --compile : turn on pytorch compilation\
 --fastest : shortcut for --fast + --compile\
 --attention mode: force attention mode among, sdpa, flash, sage and xformers\
---vae-mode: 0-5, defalt(0) : VAE tiling to be used for latents decoding
+--vae-mode: 0-5, defalt(0) : VAE tiling to be used for latents decoding --preload no : number in Megabytes to preload partially the diffusion model in VRAM , may offer slight speed gains especially on older hardware.
+Works only with profile 2 and 4.

 ### Profiles (for power users only)
 You can choose between 5 profiles, these will try to leverage the most your hardware, but have little impact for HunyuanVideo GP: